 The term dialectical refers to a synthesis of opposites.
 In DBT, therapists focus on two seemingly opposite strategies: acceptance and change.
-DBT therapists at once stress that they accept their clients as they are and acknowledge that change needs to take place in order for them to become functional in day-to-day life.
+DBT therapists stress to their clients that they are accepted as they are but also acknowledge that change is needed for them to become functional in day-to-day life.
 For example, clients are taught to accept and tolerate the distress of some problems while working on the identification and behavioral change of others.
 During DBT-SUD, clients learn effective strategies for regulating their emotions and coping with urges and cravings without the use of drugs or alcohol.

 DBT typically consists of four components, but it can be personalized for each individual client to increase effectiveness.
 The four standard DBT modules include:

 - DBT skills training group: This is group therapy that is run like a class by a therapist who teaches behavioral skills and assigns practice homework.
 These classes typically meet once per week for 24 weeks in 2.5-hour sessions and are often repeated.